queelius/dotpath/README.md

 # `dotpath`: The Master Addressing Engine

+> "The limits of my language mean the limits of my world."
+>
+> — Ludwig Wittgenstein

+An addressing engine should not be a static tool, but a simple, extensible machine.
+Its intelligence should not live in a monolithic central function, but within small, self-contained, "expert" components that can be added, removed, or replaced.

 `dotpath` is not just another library for accessing nested data.
 It is a powerful, extensible, and philosophically pure engine for defining, evaluating, and serializing complex data paths.
 It is the foundational "addressing layer" for the entire `dot` ecosystem.

 ## The Philosophy: From Brittle Logic to an Extensible Machine

 Most data-accessing tools have a fatal flaw: their logic is hard-coded.
 They have a fixed set of features, and if you need a new capability—like fuzzy key matching or a custom filter—you are out of luck.
 You either fork the library or write complex, brittle logic on top of it.

-`dotpath` is built on a different philosophy:
+`dotpath` is built on a different philosophy.

-> An addressing engine should not be a static tool, but a simple, extensible machine.
-Its intelligence should not live in a monolithic central function, but within small, self-contained, "expert" components that can be added, removed, or replaced.

 This is the core idea of `dotpath`.
 It provides a `PathEngine` that acts as a simple orchestrator.
 The real power comes from `PathSegment` classes—small, expert classes that each know how to do one thing perfectly: